 In the following months and years, right up until this day, I’ve been trying to come to terms with the transfiguration of some of my most deeply rooted and fundamental beliefs and rules.
 Understanding needs has hung the formerly invisible elephant in my living room with neon lights.
 I’ve reframed my history and my past and present relationships.
 Coming to terms with my needs has enriched my relationship with myself and others is astounding ways.

-I realize now my needs have always been present, driving my behavior, just as those around me have been driven by their needs, but I think few of us have access to that central information and understanding.
-This is ironic, because I’ve always been well aware of what people want from me; what they expect.
-What I now understand is what some people want–compliance, submission, adhering to rules and expectations–is surface behavior that masks the simple need for personal power.
+I realize now my needs have always been present, driving my behavior, just as the people around me have been driven by their needs, but I think few of us have access to that central information and understanding.
+This is ironic, because I’ve always been well aware of what other people want from me; what they expect.
+What I now understand is what some people want — compliance, submission, adhering to rules and expectations — is surface behavior that masks the simple need for personal power.